wenzhixin/multiple-select/docs/README.md

 ## Features

-* Default option allows to show checkbox.
+* Default option allows showing a checkbox.
 * Ability to grouping elements.
-* Supports to show multiple items in single row.
+* Supports to show multiple items in a single row.
 * Select all options.
 * Feature to show placeholder.